 Meguiar’s G17216 Ultimate Compound

-The exclusive micro-abrasive cream found in the Meguiar’s compound helps to cut and polish the paintwork and one easy step – it will remove stubborn paint marks, stains and light scratches or swirls with minimal effort.
+The exclusive micro-abrasive cream found in the Meguiar’s compound helps to cut and polish the paintwork and one easy step.
+It will remove stubborn paint marks, stains and light scratches or swirls with minimal effort.

-2. 3M 39044 Scratch Remover
+3M 39044 Scratch Remover

 This is all about scratch removal, not blending or filling.
-3M say that it delivers professional results at economy rates, and that’s partly due to not needing any further polishing or waxing compounds when finished, although of course you may want to seal the paint properly.
+3M says that it delivers professional results at economy rates.
+That’s partly due to not needing any further polishing or waxing compounds when finished.
+Of course, you may want to seal the paint properly.

 Another great all-rounder, and if you don’t have access to a polishing machine, then this is probably the best choice for you.

 Chemical Guys COM_129_16 Scratch and Swirl Remover

 Turtle Wax T-241A Polishing Compound & Scratch Remover

-Despite being a heavy duty paste, the compound is actually designed for lighter scratches and swirl marks or stubborn stains.
-It’s particularly good for restoring faded paintwork and bringing it back to a ‘like new’ finish, if you’re prepared to put the work in.
+Despite being a heavy-duty paste, the compound is actually designed for lighter scratches and swirl marks or stubborn stains.
+It’s particularly good for restoring faded paintwork and bringing it back to a ‘like new’ finish if you’re prepared to put the work in.

 TriNova Scratch Swirl Remover

-It’s completely clear coat safe, and uses only high end chemicals and formulations to achieve great results every time, whether that’s finishing by hand or dual action polisher (or rotary).
-Primarily used for lighter scratches and swirl marks, the TriNova kit cuts through blemishes and swirls with relative ease – it’s simple and fast.
+It’s completely clear-coat safe and uses only high-end chemicals and formulations to achieve great results every time.
+Whether that’s finishing by hand or dual action polisher (or rotary).
+Primarily used for lighter scratches and swirl marks, the TriNova kit cuts through blemishes and swirls with relative ease.
+It’s simple and fast.

 There’s no tricks or gimmicks here, just a quality formulation that’s been designed to work exactly as you’d want it to.

-You probably need more finishing after you’ve used this product, but depending on your viewpoint, that could be a good thing – it hasn’t been designed as a ‘one product, fits all’ polish, rather than a specialist product for a specialist job.
+You probably need more finishing after you’ve used this product, but depending on your viewpoint, that could be a good thing.
+It hasn’t been designed as a ‘one product fits all’ polish, rather than a specialist product for a specialist job.

 If you’re happy finishing off the job with a little extra work with waxing or sealing, then the TriNova swirl removal cream is the product for you.

 You need to decide on just what kind of car care regime you have.
-If the regular clay bar treatment and separate waxing or sealing is your thing, then pick a product that needs extra hand finishing, if you just want the scratches or swirls to be gone with minimal effort, then a product that leaves a glossy finish is right for you.
+If the regular clay bar treatment and separate waxing or sealing is your thing, then pick a product that needs extra hand finishing.
+If you just want the scratches or swirls to be gone with minimal effort, then a product that leaves a glossy finish is right for you.